 Need help registering for Westlaw/TWEN and Lexis+?

-Our three reference librarians have practiced law and spent many years teaching students, alumni, and lawyers how to research.
+Our reference librarians have practiced law and spent many years teaching students, alumni, and lawyers how to research.
 We love working with students and are available to help you via email, Zoom, or over the phone.
 Check our hours for specific availability.
-Here are the hours when you can reach us this fall (beginning on August 24th):
+Here are the hours when you can reach us during the summer: